SaumikDana/IPARS_PhD/README.md

 # IPARS_PhD
 Code framework I worked on during my PhD at UT Austin

-All code chunks I have worked on have my name "saumik" or "SAUMIK"
+All code chunks I have worked on can be found by "grep -irn "saumik" ./" or "grep -irn "SAUMIK" ./"

 --------- /comp_mfmfe is the folder pertaining to compositional flow model with multipoint flux mixed finite element method